OFFICIAL SECURITY BLOG

 URL,Date,Registrant co.TOASTEDROOSTERCAFE.COM,Thu Jul 3 13:04,Robert Maynard coa.TOASTEDROOSTERCAFE.NET,Thu Jul 3 14:03,Robert Maynard coas.TOASTGUYS.COM,Thu Jul 3 15:04,Robert Maynard coach.TOASTHOUSE.COM,Thu Jul 3 16:06,? coaches.TOASTHOUSEMARKET.COM,Thu Jul 3 17:02,Robert Maynard coaching.TOASTKITCHEN.COM,Thu Jul 3 18:17,Robert Maynard coal.TOASTMARKET.COM,Thu Jul 3 19:22,Robert Maynard coals.TSTKITCHEN.COM,Thu Jul 3 20:12,? coast.2NDAMENDMENTVOTERS.COM,Thu Jul 3 21:07,? coastal.2NDAMENDMENTVOTERS.ORG,Thu Jul 3 22:02,? coat.AIMINSINC.INFO,Thu Jul 3 23:07,Kurt Grashaw coating.AMERICANBROTHERSINARM.COM,Fri Jul 4 00:07,Kurt Grashaw coatings.ANALEHSHOW.COM,Fri Jul 4 01:12,Kurt Grashaw cobra.CCNAXUSCONSTRUCTION.COM,Fri Jul 4 02:02,Kurt Grashaw coc.GRANBYSOCCER.COM,Fri Jul 4 03:12,Kurt Grashaw cock.LOOKINGTOVOLUNTEER.ORG,Fri Jul 4 04:02,Kurt Grashaw

-Many of these root domains belong to the same persons, as if the bad guys were enumerating compromised accounts.
+Many of these root domains belong to the same persons.
+The bad guys are enumerating compromised accounts and hijacking their DNS records.

 After the URL has been used for an hour, it is discarded and the subdomain no longer responds.